 As the COVID-19 pandemic evolves rapidly around the globe, many of our invited speakers are playing a key role at the forefront in combatting the disease.
 The organizing committee and sponsors recently reevaluated the situation, and decided to postpone the event until a later date, when we can hold it safely onsite (exact date undetermined at this time).
 We hope this will ease the current stress on our speakers and participants alike, and allow us to have quality interaction and experience when we convene onsite later.

-Meanwhile, we are also gauging interest amount our speakers and registered attendees for a shorter (~2 hours) virtual session, focusing on time-sensitive COVID-19 topics only, at the original date (April 30th or May 1st).
-More update will be sent to registered attendees via email.
+Meanwhile, we are hosting a virtual forum focusing on time-sensitive COVID-19 topics only, at the original date (May 1st).
+Meeting URL will be sent to registered attendees via email.
+See here for more information.

 We apologize for the repeated alternation in this event’s plan.
 Thank you very much for your understanding.
 We wish everyone to be healthy and safe at this challenging time.